 Thinking about the Future?
 So are we

-The CEC has implemented this 403b retirement plan to help large and small CEC churches plan for the future, with proper stewardship of the funds.
+The CEC has implemented this CEC-NA 403(B) retirement plan to help large and small CEC churches plan for the future, with proper stewardship of the funds.
 Please read more below and use the form at the bottom to ask any questions.
 We have partnered with Vanguard and Admin Partners to managed the program.

 A 403(b)(9) Retirement Plan

-The CEC in North America has a 403(b) retirement plan that any CEC clergy or church parttime or fulltime employee can participate in.
+The CEC-NA 403(B) retirement plan that any CEC clergy or church parttime or fulltime employee can participate in.
 The plan is managed by Admin Partners and the funds are all from Vanguard.

-This 403b(b) retirement plan designed for ministers and any CEC-NA church employee receiving W-2 taxable income.
+This CEC-NA 403(B) retirement plan designed for ministers and any CEC-NA church employee receiving W-2 taxable income.

 Please read all of the below information.
 If you still have questions contact us with the form at the bottom of this page.
 If you have a question about selecting the right fund, Click Here.